JessicaBehrens/MH_Paramater_Estimation-3MPEA_Crystallization/README.md

 **Profile_Likelihood:**
 - profile likelihood calculations
-  - The confidence intervals can be tested by your own generation of test samples or by loading '500_para_est.mat' where 5000 test samples were generated and saved.
+  - The confidence intervals can be tested by your own generation of test samples or by loading '500_para_est.mat' where 5000 test samples were generated and saved (see respective main file)

   - subfolders:
     - PL_in_MHE_batch - calculation of profile likelihoods in the moving horizon window for the batch scenario